How To Lay Engineered Wood Flooring

 - Use 2-3 open boxes at the same time so to spread the full natural range of colours found in real wood

-- Check each individual board before installing it.
+- ALWAYS check each individual board before installing it.
 Naturally imperfect boards are not uncommon, especially in rustic floors.

 - Place joints randomly as it often looks better and produces less wastage.